friedger/pub-stacks-dump/README.md

 This script expects that you have `git` installed and configured on your system.

-This script relies on a fork of [stacks-dump by psq](https://github.com/psq/stacks-dump) to review the stacks-node storage and output statistics based on the miner's data.
+This script relies on (pub-stacks-dump fork](https://github.com/friedger/stacks-dump/tree/pub-stacks-dump) of [stacks-dump by psq](https://github.com/psq/stacks-dump) to review the stacks-node storage and output statistics based on the miner's data.
 The `stacks-dump` repository must be downloaded separately.

 This script has a set of variables that need to be updated to match your system configuration: